-lowa has been a destination for immigrants since it began welcoming settlers in the 1830s.
+lowa has been the destination for immigrants since it began welcoming settlers in the 1830s.
 The origins of those new arrivals changed significantly over the past 175 years and can be roughly divided into three waves.
 In each case, they came in response to a combination of "push/pull" factors.
-Push factors like wars or persecution at home or poverty and lack of economic prospects forced them to seek a new home.
-Pull factors included the advantages they saw in relocating to lowa.
-The rich farmland and economic opportunities were the major factors in early lowa.
+Push factors like wars or persecution at home or poverty and lack of economic prospects forced them to seek a new homeland.
+Pull factors included the advantages they saw in relocating in Iowa.
+The rich farmland and economic opportunities were the major factor in early Iowa.

-Following the Black Hawk War, when Native Americans were pressured to relinquish a significant portion of eastern lowa, pioneers headed for the "land across the river."
+Following the Black Hawk War when Native Americans were pressured to relinquish title to a significant portion of eastern Iowa, pioneers headed for the "land across the river."
 Most early settlers were attracted by the acres of cheap government land.
-Farmers from the Ohio River Valley comprised a large share of the early population.
-The states of Ohio, Indiana, Illinois and Missouri were stopping points along the way for many families who had begun in New England or the states of the upper South, like Virginia, Maryland or Kentucky.

-Europe also began contributing to Iowa.
+Small farmers from the Ohio River Valley furnished a large share of the early population.
+The states of Ohio, Indiana, Illinois and Missouri were stopping points along the way for many families who had begun in New England or the states of the upper South like Virginia, Maryland or Kentucky.
+Europe also began its contribution to the lowa scene.
 Political revolutions and repressive reactions swept central Europe in the late 1840s.
 Germany supplied the largest contingent, with a tidal wave following failed revolutions in 1848.
-Many Germans settled in Mississippi River towns like Dubuque and Davenport where they formed strong ethnic communities.
-However, Germans were a sizable presence in many other Iowa communities and rural neighborhoods.
-The potato famines of the 1840s forced many Irish families to seek a new home in America, making Ireland the second largest source of early European immigrants.
+Many Germans settled in the Mississippi River towns like Dubuque and Davenport where they formed strong ethnic communities.
+However, Germans were a sizable presence in many lowa communities and rural neighborhoods.
+The potato famines of the 1840s forced many Irish families to seek a new home in America, promoting Ireland as the second largest source of early European immigrants.
 Great Britain, Canada, Holland and the Scandinavian countries also contributed residents to early Iowa.
 Railroads and the state itself promoted foreign immigration.
-They developed and distributed brochures throughout northern and western Europe in native languages describing the state's climate, economic prospects and practical information on how to reach Iowa.
+They developed and distributed brochures throughout northern and western Europe in native languages describing the climate, economic prospects and practical information on how to reach Iowa.